-Although you may have simply been looking for Michigan accommodations, when you stay at the Grand Victorian you get much, much more.
-Our historic inn exudes Victorian charm and is a bed and breakfast you won’t soon forget.
+Although you may have simply been looking a Michigan accommodation, when you stay at the Grand Victorian you get much, much more.
+Our historic inn exudes Victorian charm and is a Bed and Breakfast with an incredible history!

 The Richardi House circa 1915